-Ten years ago, I embarked on a journey of working as a criminal defence lawyer.
+Ten years ago, I embarked on a journey of working as a criminal lawyer in Sydney.
 I wanted to provide clients and the community with the right guidance and a high quality of service at an affordable price, without compromising on quality in preparation and representation in court.

 Getting a foot in the door as a young lawyer trying to make it in this big world is extremely difficult in today’s competitive world.
 It was no different for me, who first started working for free for over half a year desperately trying to gain some valuable experience to be worth an employer giving me a job.

 As excited as I was, I had no idea what I was in for.
 After working for free for some time, I was offered my first paid job as a young criminal defence lawyer from the same law firm in the city.

 I then began my career working in one of Australia’s busiest and largest criminal defence law firms in Sydney at the time.
 This allowed me to broaden my skills to a level I would never have achieved in any other firm at the time.
 I learned my strengths and weaknesses, which I later developed and perfected over the years.
 I travelled all over the country, representing clients from all walks of life, and those in need at remote areas where there is limited to no experienced criminal or traffic lawyer available.

 In the beginning of my journey, I experienced the “goods and bads” of this job.
 However, going through those hard yards, hard work and experience, I wouldn’t have become the kind of experienced, results driven lawyer, I now am.